How to Buy a Riad in Marrakech: The Complete Guide From Someone Who Did It

 Riads are also built differently from anything you have probably owned before.
 The structure turns inward.
 All the rooms face a central courtyard.
 There are usually no windows on the street-facing walls.
 This means that if the roof terrace leaks, every floor below it is at risk.
 Water damage in riads is not a small issue.
 It is the issue.

-Can Foreigners Actually Buy Property in Marrakech?
+Can Foreigners Buy a Riad in Marrakech?

 Yes, completely legally.